kr-colab/disperseNN2/docs/source/usage.rst

 		>		 --n 10 \
 		>		 --num_reps 5

-- ``--empirical``: prefix for the empirical data.
+- ``--empirical``: prefix for the empirical data that is shared for both the .vcf and .locs files.
 This includes the path, but without the filetype suffix.
-Two files must be present: a VCF and a table of lat and long.
 - ``--num_reps``: specifies how many bootstrap replicates to perform.
 Each replicate takes a random draw of num_snps SNPs from the VCF.

 The output is in kilometers and can be found in ``<out>/empirical_<seed>.txt``: